 1 Uniform Community Property Disposition at Death Act 2 Section 1.
-Short Title 3 This [act] may be cited as the Uniform Community Property Disposition at Death Act.
+Title 3 This [act] may be cited as the Uniform Community Property Disposition at Death Act.
 4 Section 2.
 Definitions 5 In this [act]: 6 (1) "Electronic" means relating to technology having electrical, digital, magnetic, 7 wireless, optical, electromagnetic, or similar capabilities.
 8 (2) "Jurisdiction" means the United States, a state, a foreign country, or a political 9 subdivision of a foreign country.
-10 $(\underline{32})$ "Partition" means to voluntar il y divide property to which this [act] would 11 otherwise apply.
-12 (43) "Person" means an individual, estate, business or nonprofit entity, public 13 corporation, government or governmental subdivision, agency, or instrumentality, or other legal 14 entity.
-15 $(\underline{54})$ "Personal representative" includes an executor, administrator, successor 16 personal representative, and special administrator, and a person that performs substantially the 17 same function.
-18 (65) "Property" means anything that may be the subject of ownership, whether 19 real or personal, legal or equitable, or any interest therein.
-20 (76) "Record" means information: 21 (A) that is inscribed on a tangible medium; or 22 (B) .that is stored in an electronic or other medium and is retrievable in 23 nerceivable form
+10 (3) "Partition" means to voluntarily divide property to which this [act] would 11 otherwise apply.
+12 (4) "Person" means an individual, estate, business or nonprofit entity, public 13 corporation, government or governmental subdivision, agency, or instrumentality, or other legal 14 entity.
+15 (5) "Personal representative" includes an executor, administrator, successor 16 personal representative, and special administrator, and a person that performs substantially the 17 same function.
+18 (6) "Property" means anything that may be the subject of ownership, whether real 19 or personal, legal or equitable, or any interest therein.
+20 (7) "Record" means information: 21 (A) inscribed on a tangible medium; or 22 (B) stored in an electronic or other medium and is retrievable in 23 perceivable form.